Largest Cross-Industry Effort to Advance the Internet of Everything Grows to 80 Members, Extends Alliance’s Core Competencies

 “We are particularly excited about joining the Alliance.
 It is this type of collaboration that will make the Internet of Everything a positive contributor to our high tech transition in a resource-constrained economy.” said Danny Bishop, CTO and Co-Founder of Organic Response.
 “The future is connected.
 The AllSeen Alliance will allow members’ products to deliver exponential value to the customer that would simply not be achievable otherwise.”

-Quanta Computer (link is external), a Fortune Global 500 Company, is the largest manufacturer of notebook computers.
+Quanta Computer, a Fortune Global 500 Company, is the largest manufacturer of notebook computers.
 With its leading technology, Quanta Computer has extended its product offerings ranging from information, communication, networking, consumer electronics and car electronics to cloud computing solutions.
 Founded in 1988, Quanta Computer is headquartered in Taiwan with over 100,000 employees worldwide.

 “An open source, collaborative initiative like the AllSeen Alliance is what we believe an important gateway to enable connectivity across a variety of devices.
 We strive to serve our branding customers with open industrial standards in the fast-growing IoT market,” said Terrisa Chung, GM and Vice President, Quanta Computer.